qianmingduowan/Sat2Densitypp/README.md

 ---
 ## 📰 Updates

 - **[ICLR 2026] Sat3DGen accepted**: Our new work can generate higher-quality 3D representations from reference single satellite image input  and supports more downstream applications.
-Code will be released soon.
-Code will be released on: https://github.com/qianmingduowan/Sat3DGen
+The code has been released on: https://github.com/qianmingduowan/Sat3DGen, where the demo, project page,  training code are available.

 ---